 - Medicines that contain gonadotrophin-releasing hormone are sometimes used.
 These stimulate the pituitary gland to release gonadotrophins (which in turn stimulate the ovaries).

 - Metformin may be offered to women with polycystic ovary syndrome (PCOS) who have trouble conceiving.
 Metformin is a medicine that is commonly used to treat some people with diabetes.
 Some studies have suggested that metformin may help to improve fertility in some women with PCOS, usually in addition to clomifene.

 Make sure you have a full discussion with your doctor before taking any medicine for infertility.
 This is so that you are aware of success rates, any potential side-effects or risks (see below) and also the latest research and evidence for these medicines.

 The situations where an operation may be an option include:

 - Fallopian tube problems - surgery may help some women with infertility caused by Fallopian tube problems.
-For example, if your Fallopian tubes have been blocked or scarred from a previous disease, infection, or other problem.
-Some women who have had a tubal tie (sterilisation) in the past for contraception may be able to have their fertility restored by tubal surgery.
 These days, most surgery to the Fallopian tubes is done by keyhole surgery.